Assistive Technology and Equipment

 - Deaf and Hard-of-Hearing Services – Provides skills training, TTY training, advocacy, interpreter services, and information on equipment, vendors, and support services.

-- Into New Hands – Accepts donations of durable medical equipment (DME) which is then redistributed, at no cost, to people with disabilities.
+- Into New Hands – Accepts donations of durable medical equipment (DME) which is then redistributed, for a small fee, to people with disabilities.
+There is no charge for equipment for Veterans.

 - Pennsylvania Assistive Technology Foundation (PATF) – Provides cash loans for people with disabilities and older Pennsylvanians for the purchase of Assistive Technology devices, home modifications, adapted vehicles and vehicle modifications.